All Episodes

 Just show up to the FBI and say, I'm guilty.

-I did it and I want to pay my $100 fine.
+I did it, and I want to pay my $100 fine.

-If you uh you no, you know whatever language you show up will be fine.
+Whatever language you show up will be fine.

 You don't have to necessarily show up and speak English.